The Story of Pretty Goldilocks: Literary connections

 German folklorist Felix Liebrecht seemed to agree with Köhler's assessment of the connection between the chivalric romance and the tale type, but complemented his analysis.
-Liebrecht located the motif of the lock of golden hair in the Ancient Egyptian story of Tale of Two Brothers: after being exiled from home, Batu is given a wife by the gods.
+Liebrecht located the motif of the lock of golden hair in the Ancient Egyptian story, Tale of Two Brothers: after being exiled from home, Batu is given a wife by the gods.
 One day, the Nile river washes a lock of her hair to the court of the Pharaoh, who falls in love with its owner.
 The Pharaoh's wise men tell him that its owner is the daughter of the Sun god, lord of the celestial realms and of the waters.